How a 14th century manuscript could solve our antibiotic crisis

 I loaded the Middle English names of ingredients into a database, along with translations into modern equivalents, juxtaposed with relationships to recipe and disease.
 It is very time-consuming to format medieval data for processing with modern technologies.
 It also takes time to translate medieval medical ingredients into modern equivalents, due in part to multiple synonyms as well as variations in modern scientific nomenclature for plants.
 This information has to be verified across many sources.

 And now they have a database to find mixes of ingredients and methods that are mentioned repeatedly to treat infectious diseases.
 The hope is that the database will reveal new recipes and ingredients to test and analyze in an endeavor to create innovative antibiotics efficient enough to fight the bacteria we’re currently doing battle with.
+(And in the meantime, adjusting our approach to how we use antibiotics in the first place could go a long way in helping the problem, see Sweden.)

-“It could also deepen our understanding of how medieval practitioners 'designed' recipes.
-Our research is in the beginning stages, but it holds exciting potential for the future,” writes Connelly.
+Connelly concludes that, “It could also deepen our understanding of how medieval practitioners 'designed' recipes.
+Our research is in the beginning stages, but it holds exciting potential for the future."
 And if the eyesalve from Bald’s Leechbook is any indication, medieval medicine could have a life-saving renaissance.